Safety and Welfare Policy statement ...........................................................................

 d) Ensure that all employees receive appropriate guidance and instruction on health, safety and welfare procedures and or systems.

-(e) To undertake appropriate action for any member of staff, or learner, failing to comply with the requirements of the policy as per the training company’s disciplinary procedure.
+(e) To undertake appropriate action for any member of staff, or learner, failing to comply with the requirements of the policy as per EDLounge Ltd.’s disciplinary procedure.

-(h) To ensure that there are adequate means of communicating health, safety and welfare information from the Occupational Health and Safety Unit and the Safety Committee to their staff.
+(g) To ensure that there are adequate means of communicating health, safety and welfare information from the Directors, Executive Management, Safeguarding Lead and Senior Management to their staff.

-(k) To support the Safe Learner concept as an intrinsic part of training company activities.
+(i) To support the Safe Learner concept as an intrinsic part of EDLounge Ltd. activities.

-2.5 Duties of employees: All employees of the Training company have a Legal duty to carry out their duties safely to prevent injury or ill health to themselves or to others.
+2.5 Duties of employees: All employees of EDLounge Ltd. have a legal duty to carry out their duties safely to prevent injury or ill health to themselves or to others.

-(a) Promote the health, safety and welfare of learners and members of the public who may be affected by Training company activities.
-Including work placements, field trips, residential and overseas visit.
+(a) Promote the health, safety and welfare of learners and members of the public who may be affected by EDLounge Ltd. activities, including work placements, field trips, residential and overseas visit.

 (b) Co-operate with those who have a duty to ensure health and safety by adhering to the findings of risk assessments, competent advice, instructions and procedures.

-(c) Report all incidents and accidents using the Training Company’s Accident Reporting procedure and bring any incidents to the attention of the Training Company’s Occupational Health and Safety Unit by the quickest possible means.
+(c) Report all incidents and accidents using EDLounge Ltd.’s Accident Reporting procedure and bring any incidents to the attention of EDLounge Ltd.’s Safeguarding Lead by the quickest possible means.

-(d) Report any unsafe practices that come to their notice to their line manager and the Occupational Health and Safety Unit.
+(d) Report any unsafe practices that come to their notice to their Line Manager and the Safeguarding Lead.

-(e) Participate with the training company to improve standards of health, safety and welfare particularly with reference to the Safe Learner concept.
+(e) Participate with EDLounge Ltd. to improve standards of health, safety and welfare particularly with reference to the Safe Learner concept.

-(f) Attend all relevant health and safety training as deemed necessary by the Training company.
+(f) Attend all relevant health and safety training as deemed necessary by EDLounge Ltd.

 (g) Set a personal example at all times with respect to health and safety.

-2.6 Safety Representatives and Representatives of Employee Safety EDLounge:
+2.6 Safety Representatives and Representatives of Employee Safety EDLounge Ltd.:

-(a) Recognises and fully intends to co-operate with Trade Union Safety Representatives and non-trade union Representatives of Employee Safety legally appointed under the Safety Representatives and Safety Committees Regulations 19772 and the Health and Safety (Consultation with Employees) Regulations 1996.3
+(a) Recognise and fully intend to co-operate with Trade Union Safety Representatives and non-trade Union Representatives of Employee Safety legally appointed under the Safety Representatives and Safety Committees Regulations 1972 and the Health and Safety (Consultation with Employees) Regulations 1996.

-(b) Supports and encourages duly appointed representatives in the fulfilment of their legal functions.
+(b) Support and encourage duly appointed representatives in the fulfilment of their legal functions.

-(c) Recognises the voluntary nature of the Representatives role and that they cannot be compelled to perform any of the functions set out in the relevant legislation.
+(c) Recognise the voluntary nature of the Representative's role and that they cannot be compelled to perform any of the functions set out in the relevant legislation.

-(d) Recognises its duty to allow sufficient time, with pay, to fulfil their roles as Representatives.
+(d) Recognise its duty to allow sufficient time, with pay, to fulfil their roles as Representatives.

 2.7 Duties of all other persons including Learners:

-(a) No persons shall intentionally or recklessly interfere with or misuse anything that is provided by the Training company for the health, safety and welfare of all persons.
+(a) No persons shall intentionally or recklessly interfere with or misuse anything that is provided by EDLounge Ltd. for the health, safety and welfare of all persons.

-(b) All persons entering the training company for any reason must ensure that they report to the member of staff with whom they have a meeting.
+(b) All persons entering EDLounge Ltd. for any reason must ensure that they report to the member of staff with whom they have a meeting.

-(c) No person shall bring into the Training company, or use, any substance or equipment that has not been passed fit for use by the Training company.
+(c) No person shall bring into EDLounge Ltd., or use, any substance or equipment that has not been passed fit for use by EDLounge Ltd.

-(d) All persons must abide by all Training company procedures that are in force.
-All such procedures are available on the Training company intranet.
+(d) All persons must abide by all EDLounge Ltd.'s procedures that are in force.
+All such procedures are available on EDLounge Ltd.'s intranet.
 If any person is unable to access such documentation they must contact in the case of:

 (i) Learners their tutor

-(e) Learners are also able to access additional health and safety information from the Education Funding Agency http://www.education.gov.uk/aboutdfe/executiveagencies/b00199952/the-education-fundingagency
+(e) Learners are also able to access additional health and safety information from the Education and Skills Funding Agency http://www.education.gov.uk/aboutdfe/executiveagencies/b00199952/the-education-fundingagency

-(f) Learners must bring to the attention of the Training company any specific requirements they may have that may affect their safety or health whilst in training company.
+(f) Learners must bring to the attention of EDLounge Ltd. any specific requirements they may have that may affect their safety or health whilst in EDLounge Ltd.

 (g) This policy forms part of the disciplinary code for learners; as such any breaches of safety and health can be actioned.